 Each pixel in a screen is made up of three lights – one red, one green and one blue (RGB).
 Combine these three colors at varying intensities and you can make any color.

-When color grading, you can manipulate these channels independently for more control over the color in your footage.
+When color grading, manipulating each of these channels independently offers you greater control over the color in your footage.

 Exposure is how much light a camera picks up to get the resulting image.
 If too low, the image will be pitch black, too high and it will be pure white.
 It’s usually set in-camera, but it’s possible to affect exposure in post (HitFilm Pro‘s Exposure Pro tool is great for this).

 Generally, the goal is to find a good balance where there are no areas of flat black or white.
 But you can sometimes use blown out or underexposed areas to creative effect.